MattHoldsworth/CAB302-PracTwo/README.md

 Your task is to study the API documentation and, based on this, to implement the missing classes, `Hero.java`, `SuperHero.java`, `Human.java`, `EnhancedHuman.java` and `SuperHuman.java`.
 These classes form a hierarchy as shown overleaf.
 Make sure you read _all_ the API documentation and clearly understand how the various classes and their methods relate to one another _before_ you start writing code.
 Also, try to make good use of Eclipse's "quick fix" features to help you develop the code quickly.
 For instance, when creating a subclass you can get Eclipse to automatically declare all the inherited methods that must be implemented.

 **Hint**: For one of the above classes you will can implement the powers as an array.
-For another one of the classes you will need to need to implement the powers as a Set.
-The code to declare a Set is
+For another one of the classes you will need to need to implement the powers as a Set, implemented as a HashSet.
+The code to declare a HashSet is
 `HashSet<T> set=new HashSet<T>();`,
 where  `T` is the name of the class stored in the Set.
-We will learn about Sets and other Java collections in week 4.
-You can find out more about a Set, including with methods will be most useful, either via the [`Java API`](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html) or by using Eclipse's inline help.
+We will learn about Set/HashSet and other Java collections in week 4.
+You can find out more about the HashSet class, including with methods will be most useful, either via the [`Java API` - https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html) or by using Eclipse's inline help.
+Also, as powers are passed as an array you will need to find a way to convert them to a HashSet.

 ![Hero class hierarchy](imgs/hero.jpg "Hero class hierarchy")